exercism/haskell/README.md

 The stub solution must compile by itself (with `stack build`).
 Ideally, it would also compile together with the test suite (with `stack test --no-run-tests`).
-These two conditions are enforced by Travis.
+These two conditions are enforced by GitHub Actions CI.
 If the second condition cannot be met for a good reason, place the explanation in `.meta/DONT-TEST-STUB` to circumvent the check.
 The first condition is always enforced and cannot be circumvented.